 Social Justice Book Discussions

 In Northlake’s Statement on Anti-Racism, we pledged to “Provide on-going educational opportunities and discussions for our own congregation and community regarding race and the effects of racism in our congregation and beyond.”
-We have since recognized that this education should not just be focused on race, but on all manner of oppressed groups.
+We have since recognized that this education should not just be focused on race, but on all manner of marginalized and oppressed groups.

 To date, we have addressed a number of topics: